c-fre/tps-code-challenge/readme.md

-# Cole F - TPS Code Challenge
+# Cole F - TPS Code Challenge REWORK

 ## NOTE:

-The Main branch is the submitted version of my challenge.
-I have since recieved great feedback & will be continuing reworking this in a seperate branch to further my knowledge!
+This is the reworked version that I am improving based on feedback from the initial submission!
+(WORK IN PROGRESS!!)

 ## To Run the App:

 ### 1. Download Code

-Download code from this Github
+Download code from this branch (rework)

 ### 2. Run Server (DB / Express)